dhruv160603/Wind-Power-Prediction/README.md

 🔍 This work contributes to renewable energy forecasting by integrating calendar science with modern machine learning and questioning conventional timestamp assumptions.

----

-Let me know if you’d like a shorter or one-line version too.